ruettet/google_scraper/README.md

-# google_scraper
+# Google Scraper
-Fetches the urls of the search results in google
+Fetches the urls of the search results in Google